qinenergy/webvision-2.0-benchmarks/README.md

 ```

 ## Pretrained models
 We offer several pretrained models. **Due to the class imbalance in WebVision, we duplicated the file items in train.txt such that different classes have equal number of training samples.
-You might want to add similar strategies in imagenet5k.py or modify your own train.txt**
+You might want to add similar strategies in imagenet5k.py or modify your own train.txt.
+Check utils/upsample.py for an example.**

 | Model  | Top1 | Top5 | Download |
 | -------- | -------- | -------- | -------- |